Yizhan-Oliver-Shu/jump-models/README.md

 ## Examples

-The figure above illustrates an example use of the sparse JM, showing the in-sample fitted regimes for the value factor index’s active performance relative to the market.
+The figure on top illustrates an example use of the sparse JM, showing the in-sample fitted regimes based on the value factor index’s daily active returns relative to the market.
-Further details are available in Shu and Mulvey (2024), as listed in [References](#references-and-citations).
+Further details are available in Shu and Mulvey (2024), as listed in [References](#factor).

 A comprehensive example application using the Nasdaq Composite Price Index series with a simple feature set can be found in the `example/nasdaq` directory.